JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-After school I went to Captain’s Quarters and decided to play some games of *Centipede*.
+So after school I went to Captain’s Quarters—a local neighborhood cafe—and decided to play a few rounds of *Centipede* and see how good I was at the game.
 Captain’s Quarters was a huge storefront arcade on Brighton Beach Avenue near Coney Island Avenue.
-As an adult it’s clear to me some shady shit happened there and it might have been a front for something.
-But I didn’t care.
-It was a well stocked and well maintained arcade in a neighborhood filled with junk stores and fruit stands.
+As an adult it’s clear to me some shady stuff happened there—and it might have been a front for something—but I didn’t care.
+It was an arcade that had tons of games, was well maintained and was located conveniently near me; smack dab in the middle of a neighborhood filled with junk stores and fruit stands.

 I stuck my dollar into the change machine, got me 4 quarters and started to play.